Newspapers love puns in their headlines, especially if they are of the tabloid variety.

 - Republicans turned off by size of Obama's package.

-- Johnny Vaughan's breakfast show on Capital Radio in London features "Coulda Pun Better", a weekday contest where listeners suggest better punny headlines for an offbeat news story.
+- Johnny Vaughan's breakfast show on Capital in London featured "Coulda Pun Better", a weekday contest where listeners suggested better punny headlines for an offbeat news story.

 - The Daily Show and The Colbert Report commonly use this trope to introduce their segments.

-- After Dan Savage attempted to re-define Rick Santorum's surname (Google it if you dare), some editors started Getting Crap Past the Radar with headlines like "Santorum Surges From Behind in Iowa".
+- After Dan Savage attempted to re-define Rick Santorum's surname (Google it if you dare), some editors started using headlines like "Santorum Surges from Behind in Iowa".

 - DVICE reporting on why Uranus orbits on its side: Uranus takes a pounding more frequently than thought.